crazydaniel96/CECP-decision-making-tool/README.md

 1) go to Script_alone\Find_device_type    OR  Script_alone\Find_medical_Field
 2) if you don't have devices.csv file (csv containing only devices name column) execute main.py in the folder extract_device_column
 3) to provide flexibility, we added min-max value of search (to split work in different stages, becouse it requires a lot of time) in the file main.py
-4)Execute main.py, a file is added in the folder during the process containing values found 5)After getting all the ranges, put all the files in merging\range folder and run Merge_ranges.py, be sure you have in the merging folder result.csv file (df to attach new column)
+4) Execute main.py, a file is added in the folder during the process containing values found
+5) After getting all the ranges, put all the files in merging\range folder and run Merge_ranges.py, be sure you have in the merging folder result.csv file (df to attach new column)
 x) warning!! be sure no desktop.ini file in dictionaries folder otherwise code will fail